jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 After completing these steps, you will have run a standard integration on Edge Integration Cell connecting to an on-premise SAP S/4HANA system.

 **Note**: You have two options to execute and test your integration scenario:
 - The quickest option is to use the Bruno API client application for which we have provided a collection with pre-configured sample request.
-As a prerequisite to test your integration scenario using the Bruno API client, you should have gone through [Prepare - Setup Bruno API client](../prep/).
-If not, do the setup, then come back and proceed [from here](#option-1-using-bruno-api-client).
+As a prerequisite to test your integration scenario using the Bruno API client, you should have gone through [Setup Bruno API client](../prep/).
+If not, do the setup, then come back and proceed with [option 1](#option-1-using-bruno-api-client).
 - If you like to use your own tool, we have described in detail how to setup a sample request incl. body and authentication.
-This is described [here](#option-2-using-your-own-api-client).
+This is described in [option 2](#option-2-using-your-own-api-client).

 ### Option 1: Using Bruno API client

-1. Open the Bruno application on your laptop, and select the POST request **Exercise 1 - Replicate Order**.
+1. Open the Bruno application on your laptop, expand the **Edge Integration Cell Exercises** collection and select the POST request **Exercise 1 - Replicate Order**.
 Ensure that the **eu03** environment has been selected.
 Then trigger a message by selecting the **Send Request** button on the upper right.

 <br>![](/exercises/ex3/images/bruno-send-request.png)